Please read through the following information, which explains the adoption process and should hopefully answer any questions you may have.

 Collecting your new pet

-We have a pet shop at the Centre, where you can buy leads, collars, harnesses, bowls, cat litter and foods at competitive rates.
-Staff can bring suitable items with them and you can add the cost of anything you choose to purchase to your adoption payment.
+We can supply leads, collars, harnesses, bowls, cat litter and foods at competitive rates and you can add the cost of anything you choose to purchase to your adoption payment.

 A few weeks after you have adopted your new pet, we will call you to ensure all is well.
 We are always available to offer advice and support.